section-engineering-education/engineering-education/content/articles/simplex-method-in-python/index.md

 $17R+27T +34M\le91800$
 $12R+21T +15M\le42000$

-Additionally, we need to understand that any type of product produced can either be zero for not produce or greater than one when at least a single product is produced.
+Additionally, we need to understand that any product produced can be zero for not produce or greater than one when at least a single product is produced.
 Therefore on top of the above two constraints, we will all the following as well:

 $R\ge0, T\ge0,M\ge0$

-Now, we can combine the following and come up with the following optimization problem.
+Now, we can combine the following and develop the following optimization problem.

 $Maximize\ P = 8R+12T+22M $